David G. Hebert: Philosophical orientation

-Hebert claims that postmodernist discourse no longer offers an adequate explanation for contemporary musical practices, and that most music philosophy suffers from an ethnocentric orientation.
+Hebert claims that postmodernist discourse no longer offers an adequate explanation for contemporary musical practices and that most music philosophy suffers from an ethnocentric orientation.
 Rather, he advocates a global-historical perspective: that humanity has recently exited a period of "digital prehistory" to enter a phase of "data saturation" through ubiquitous mass surveillance, causing conditions he describes as "glocalimbodied," meaning that local and global forces converge to "stamp" the identities of individual actors suspended within a social structure shaped by participatory media.
 Hebert also argues that music, now most commonly consumed in digital form, may be understood as "content" in a "selfie-stick society".
 In his view, this new context results in music creation and consumption increasingly transcending earlier connections to space and time, engendering both a blurring and reactionary institutionalization of local genres and historical styles.
 Consequently, Hebert contends that music education policies and practices should be re-envisioned to emphasize individual originality and empowerment via a musicianship of "flexibility", with inclusion of marginalized traditions, cultivation of both acoustic and digital competencies, and rejection of any ties to "aesthetic fundamentalism", techno-utopianism, militarism and nationalism.
 Music scholars have noted that Hebert "believes music education will become more relevant and effective when it attends more completely to 'creative agency via technology and musical hybridity'," and that "Music learned in school should have some connection to the music the student engages with outside of school and that musicianship should be understood as an ‘embodied practice situated in sociocultural contexts’."
 An advocate for increased contemporary music, music technology, and popular music in schools, Hebert nevertheless warns that these should not be seen as panacea for poor teaching or inadequate funding and facilities, and that historical traditions – including the heritage of "classical" art music – still legitimately require ample space in school education.
 He also developed an Ensemble Ethos Model to explain how conductors and ensemble directors can nurture a culture of musical achievement.
 Overall, Hebert's work especially promotes the value of internationalism in teacher education, and emphasizes the importance of an international-comparative perspective for developing globally responsible and sustainable educational policies and practices.
+As Yongjin Wang explains, Hebert claims that "the integrated application of non-Western philosophies of education can enhance the understanding of the nature and value of education."